codecrafting-io/AdvancedPathTracingCP2077/README.md

 ## Known Issues

 - ReGIR has implementation issues, such as flickering light bounces, not activating correctly sometimes (mostly "fixed" now), noise breakup when using ray reconstruction (especially when using SHARC) in some scenarios.
-Also, performance can take up to 30s to stabilize if not, you can use the "Refresh Game" or entering and exiting Photo Mode.
+Also, performance can take up to 30s to stabilize, if not, you can use the "Refresh Game" or entering and exiting Photo Mode.
 Reload the save or restart the game may also fix this.

 - This mod is designed for Path Tracing (PT), not normal Ray Tracing (RT), so quality levels, optimizations are mostly for PT not RT.